UnderNotic/minimal-mistakes/_posts/serverless-for-dummies-pragmatic-encounter.md

   <figcaption>Final look of the app in the browser.</figcaption>
 </figure>

-You can experience that by executing:
+You can experience that by executing, although it might return 500 if youtube api limits were exceeded:

 [https://spotifytranslatorapp.azurewebsites.net/api/map?playlist=37i9dQZF1DXcBWIGoYBM5M](https://spotifytranslatorfunctionapp.azurewebsites.net/api/map?playlist=2GK6j1Wh1NfmIPcFVXC97t){:target="_blank"}